dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

                 :alt: Save File in VS Code
             3. Choose a location and name for your file, then save it.

-            Note that you can save a file by pressing "control" + "s".
+            Note that you can save a file by pressing :kbd:`Ctrl+S`.

         .. tab-item:: MacOS